Vegan Leather Purse Shopping Guide: The Pros, Cons & Top Brands

 Vegan leather is not made from animals—a win for vegans and those concerned about animal cruelty in the fashion industry.
 It also avoids some of the greenhouse gas emissions associated with raising livestock.

-And while conventional leather often needs to be treated with dangerous chemicals like formaldehyde, vegan leather doesn't require the preservative.
+And while conventional leather often needs to be treated with dangerous chemicals like formaldehyde1, vegan leather doesn't require the preservative.

 Instead, vegan leather mimics some of the positive qualities of leather—durability, breathability, flexibility, wrinkle-resistance—using materials other than animal skin.
 So, what are those?
 What does the "P" in the infamous pleather stand for?